Charbhuja: About the temple

 The temple features a high shikhar, with the highest shikhar on the sanctum sanctorum, Charbhuja Nath Ji's shrine.
-The Shikhar features an octagonal spherical tomb-like shape in the centre.
-There are two other round shikhars nearby.
-The old temple has beautiful mirror work.
-The inner temple's shutters are gold, while the outside temple's shutters are silver.
-A Garud ji status is put in the other courtyard.
+The shikhar features an octagonal spherical tomb-like shape in the centre.
 Almost all of the other two shrines.
 On either side of the entrance is a stone elephant.
-The wide spaces surround the temple.

 The idol of Shri Charbhuja Ji is 85 cm high.
 The four arms of the idol hold conch, discus, mace and a lotus flowers.
-The discus and the mace symbolize dynamic power, energy and prowess.
-Rajputs and Gujjars hold a special reverence for this temple.
-A sword and shield are displayed as symbols of Rajaput gallantry throughout every darshan (viewing time).